La Parde Haut-Bailly Pessac-Léognan 2017 - Second vin

 Wine rated (2018 guide) 91/100

-Charming and elegant, the rich blueberry fruit has good density, even if it is not particularly generous.
-The tannins close up the fruit, but they have life, good definition, and will soften and open up in 4 to 5 years.
-There was 30% frost in the vineyard, but no second-generation fruit was used—in fact, they didn't even have any.
-The blend contains a little more Merlot than usual.
-Thirty percent of the production was used for La Parde, and about 20% for the estate's third wine.
+Charming and elegant, the rich blueberry fruit has good density, even if it isn’t particularly generous.
+The tannins wrap around the fruit, but they’re lively and well-defined, and they’ll soften and open up within 4 to 5 years.
+There was 30% frost damage in the vineyard, but no second-generation fruit was used—in fact, there wasn’t any to begin with.
+The blend contains slightly more Merlot than usual.
+30% of the production was used for La Parde, and about 20% for the estate’s third wine.
 2023–2036

 Robert Parker - Wine Advocate